michjans/routegen/README.md

 - cd Release
 - cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=. ../src

+For more verbose output of make also pass:
+- -DCMAKE_VERBOSE_MAKEFILE:BOOL=ON

 Builds release version of routegen executable locally
 - make
+OR
+- cmake --build .

 Will install the release executable in the bin sub-directory Note that this step is required to create a release executable that has the correct